LFFLM (GFM)

 If you cannot convert the PDF version of the Regulations to a Word one, you may like to use this Word version instead, where you can find the COVE and Portfolio templates.

-Further information about each of the modules can be found below, under Regulations, guidelines and syllabus.
+Further information about each of the modules can be found below, under Regulations, Guidelines and Syllabus.

 Success in it allows the candidate to apply to become a Licentiate of our Faculty and to use the postnominal LFFLM (GFM).